-Campbell worked for John Springs in an arrangement in which Springs furnished the shop and equipment.
+Campbell worked for John Springs in an arrangement in which Springs furnished the shop and equipment but the ledger book does not show what Springs may have paid him for his labor.
 Campbell died in 1830.
-His estate papers show that in 1825 he purchased a lease on 223 acres of Catawba Indian Land from John Springs.
-Campbell's widow, Elizabeth R. Campbell, sold the lease after his death.
+His estate papers do show that in 1825 he purchased a lease on 223 acres of Catawba Indian Land from John Springs.
+Campbell's widow, Elizabeth R. Campbell sold the lease after his death to Samuel K. Pettus.